Follow the journey of the picture book "Shuppatsu Shinkou!", which is based on the railways of the Tohoku region

 For example, if you take the Hatsukari 3 train, which departs Sendai Station at 12:50 and arrives at Morioka Station at 14:54, and then transfer to a local train bound for Kamaishi departing Morioka at 14:58, you will arrive at Moichi Station at 17:17.
 If you then transfer to the last train on the Iwaizumi Line, which departs Moichi Station at 18:10, you will arrive at Asanai Station at 18:58

-Alternatively, you can take the express train "Kurikoma 3" bound for Aomori, which departs Sendai Station at exactly 10:00, arriving at Morioka Station at 12:28.
+Alternatively, you can take the express train "Kurikoma No. 3" bound for Aomori, which departs Sendai Station at exactly 10:00 AM and arrives at Morioka Station at 12:28 PM.

-Alternatively, you can take the express train "Yoneshiro 2" which departs Morioka Station at 12:34, arriving at Moichi Station at 14:25, and transfer to the local train on the Iwaizumi Line departing at 15:08, arriving at Asanai Station at 15:56.
+Then, take the express train "Yoneshiro No. 2," which departs Morioka Station at 12:34 PM and arrives at Moichi Station at 2:25 PM.
+From there, transfer to the local train on the Iwaizumi Line departing at 3:08 PM and arrive at Asanai Station at 3:56 PM.

 Would this be a realistic itinerary?